Person using eye tracking software

 A typical week

-We recommend you spend at least 35 hours a week studying for your Forensic Psychology degree.
+We recommend you spend at least 35 hours a week studying for your Psychology with Forensic and Investigative Psychology degree.
 In your first year, you’ll be in timetabled teaching activities such as tutorials, lectures, seminars and practical classes and workshops for about 10 hours a week.
 You'll have personal tutorials built into your modules, with weekly meetings in your first year and fortnightly meetings in the second year.

 The rest of the time you’ll do independent study such as research, reading, coursework and project work, alone or in a group with others from your course.
 You'll probably do more independent study and have less scheduled teaching in years 2 and 3, but this depends on which modules you choose.